 Application of research and writing skills in responding to complex legal issues and preparing complex legal documents.
-Prerequisite: ENG 101 or ENG 103; LAW 215.
-Reading Proficiency.
-Four lecture.

 LAW220.
 Civil Tort Litigation I (3).

 Principles and procedures of civil litigation.
 Jurisdiction and venue, parties to action, and pleadings.
 Introduction to drafting of documents required from inception of civil action through the pleading stage, up to trial.